Accommodation in Historic Buildings

 Stein am Rhein

-The hotel and restaurant is a mighty building on the northern bridgehead of the small town of Stein am Rhein.
-Magnificent halls and rooms are reminiscent of the many centuries of history of the former customs, warehouse and guild house.
+The hotel and restaurant is an imposing building at the northern bridgehead of the town of Stein am Rhein.
+Magnificent halls and rooms recall the centuries-old history of the former customs house, warehouse, and guildhall.

 Wilchingen